tardisjphon/JsTask/readme.md

 - Dagger
 - GSON
 - Retrofit
-- Android Navigation Component
+- Compose
 - Android Room
 - Glide

-TODO:
-- use Compose & Ktor

-To see the java version of the application, change branch to java
+To see the kotlin + Android Navigation Component version of the application, change branch to kotlin To see the java version of the application, change branch to java